Carl Jung: England (1920, 1923, 1925, 1935, 1938, 1946)

 In 1935, at the invitation of his close British friends and colleagues, H. G. Baynes, E. A. Bennet and Hugh Crichton-Miller, Jung gave a series of lectures at the Tavistock Clinic in London, later published as part of the Collected Works.

-In 1938, Jung was awarded an honorary degree by the University of Oxford.
-At the tenth International Medical Congress for Psychotherapy held at Oxford from 29 July to 2 August 1938, Jung gave the presidential address, followed by a visit to Cheshire to stay with the Bailey family at Lawton Mere.
+In 1938, Jung was awarded an honorary degree by the University of Oxford.At the tenth International Medical Congress for Psychotherapy held at Oxford from 29 July to 2 August 1938, Jung gave the presidential address, followed by a visit to Cheshire to stay with the Bailey family at Lawton Mere.

 In 1946, Jung agreed to become the first Honorary President of the newly formed Society of Analytical Psychology in London, having previously approved its training programme devised by Michael Fordham.

 United States 1909–1912, 1924–1925, & 1936–1937

 During the period of Jung's collaboration with Freud, both visited the US in 1909 to lecture at Clark University, Worcester, Massachusetts, where both were awarded honorary degrees.
 In 1912, Jung gave a series of lectures at Fordham University, New York, which were published later in the year as Psychology of the Unconscious.
-Jung made a more extensive trip westward in the winter of 1924–5, financed and organized by Fowler McCormick and George Porter.
+Jung made a more extensive trip westward in the winter of 1924–25, financed and organized by Fowler McCormick and George Porter.
 Of particular value to Jung was a visit with Chief Mountain Lake of the Taos Pueblo near Taos, New Mexico.
-Jung made another trip to America in 1936, receiving an honorary degree at Harvard and giving lectures in New York and New England for his growing group of American followers.
+Jung made another trip to America in 1936, receiving an honorary degree at Harvard, and giving lectures in New York and New England for his growing group of American followers.
 He returned in 1937 to deliver the Terry Lectures at Yale University, later published as Psychology and Religion.

 East Africa

 In October 1925, Jung embarked on his most ambitious expedition, the "Bugishu Psychological Expedition" to East Africa.
 He was accompanied by his English friend, "Peter" Baynes, and an American associate, George Beckwith.
 On the voyage to Africa, they became acquainted with an English woman named Ruth Bailey, who joined their safari a few weeks later.
 The group traveled through Kenya and Uganda to the slopes of Mount Elgon, where Jung hoped to increase his understanding of "primitive psychology" through conversations with the culturally isolated residents of that area.
 Later, he concluded that the major insights he had gleaned had to do with himself and the European psychology in which he had been raised.
 One of Jung's most famous proposed constructs is kinship libido.
-Jung defined this as an instinctive feeling of belonging to a particular group or family and believed it was vital to the human experience and used this as an endogamous aspect of the libido and what lies amongst the family.
+Jung defined this as an instinctive feeling of belonging to a particular group or family and believed it was vital to the human experience, and used this as an endogamous aspect of the libido and what lies within the family.
 This is similar to a Bantu term called Ubuntu that emphasizes humanity and almost the same meaning as kinship libido, which is, "I am because you are."